St David's Church, Naas: History

 The crypt was the resting place of five coffins: three male, one female and one child.
 The remains were those of the Mansfield family from Morristown Lattin and had lain undisturbed for over 300 years.
-They have since been buried in St Maudlin’s Cemetery.
-Also half way down the church on the south side another tiny crypt area was discovered with a number of skeletal remains.
+They have since been buried in St Maudlin's Cemetery.
+Also halfway down the church on the south side another tiny crypt area was discovered with a number of skeletal remains.
 The remaining crypt had been filled with rubble prior to this restoration.
 There may well be more such crypts under the church and in the graveyard.
 One fascinating theory is that there was a tunnel running from the church to the Moate in Naas and that the church may at one stage have had a series of vaults running underneath it.